 What you need to do now is to go over that list one more time, place an order for your chair of choice, and make up for all the wrong you’ve done your spine (and neck, wrists, legs, and so on!) all these years by throwing your old, badly designed office chair and replacing it with your new one.

-When you buy an ergonomic chair under $200, you get the combination of good quality product at a reasonable price.
+When you buy an ergonomic chair under $200, you get the combination of good quality products at a reasonable price.

 You May Also find the following Ergonomic Product Reviews useful: